10 Best Propane Heater For Garage – Reviews For 2018

 Just by looking at it, you might think that Mr. Heater 40, 000 BTU Propane Garage Heater is just like any other propane garage heater out there.
 But consider it a level up; with a total of 40,000 BTUs, this propane heater will have no problem heating over 1000 square feet of your garage in freezing temperatures.

-Specially designed for use in your garage, this extremely HOT unit requires that you put in a space that has a ceiling measuring 12-15 inches.
+Specially designed for use in your garage, this extremely HOT unit requires that you put in a space that has a ceiling measuring 12-15 ft.
 If you plan on using it in your basement, sorry, this isn’t the model for you.

 Since it utilizes infrared heat technology, it heats people and objects around your garage directly as opposed to other models that heat and circulate the air around you.
 This makes it even more efficient and warming up your garage.